Professor Mark Priestley

 Profile

 From 2008-2019 I was Scientific Director of the European Commission's Academic Network of European Disability experts (ANED) and have a continuing role in providing expertise in this area.
-My research focuses on disability policy and politics, mostly in European and international comparative contexts, using both quantitative and qualitative methods, which translate into policy relevant analysis.
+My research has focused on disability policy and politics, mostly in European and international comparative contexts, using both quantitative and qualitative methods, which translate into policy relevant analysis.

 Presenting evidence to the European Parliament Committee on Petitions